AmitSamra/AmazonOrderHistory/README.md

 ![Amazon Logo](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/img/amazon_logo.png)

 Amazon.com is the largest online retailer in the world.
 One of the best things about Amazon is the ability to download order reports in CSV format.
 In this project, I provide insight into my Amazon order history spanning 2008 to 2019, inclusive.
-I use pandas, matplotlib and sqlalchemy to clean, analyze and persist data.
+I use pandas, matplotlib and SQLAlchemy to clean, analyze and persist data.

 This repository includes a [JupyterNotebook](https://github.com/AmitSamra/AmazonOrderHistory/blob/master/AmazonOrderHistory.ipynb), which contains all of the code used to generate the following report.